Larry Walker: Playing style

 Rival right fielder and long-time San Diego Padre Tony Gwynn epitomized Walker as "the most complete player in the National League," and "best baserunner in the game" in a 2002 profile for ESPN.
 He observed that, in addition to his obvious athletic gifts, Walker approaches the game very cerebrally and is always thinking ahead, unearthing a wide array of advantages that he applied to the game.
 Said one sportswriter, "His hand-eye co-ordination was off the charts, and his instincts as an outfielder and baserunner were unmatched."
 To Denver Post sports writer Tony Renck, "Walker is the most talented player I have ever covered.
-His 1997 National League MVP season was breathtaking in every way from baserunning to defense to his rifle arm and 49 home runs."
+His 1997 NL MVP season was breathtaking in every way from baserunning to defense to his rifle arm and 49 home runs."
 Quipped his former manager with the Rockies Don Baylor, "He's a six-tool guy.
 Most talented player I've ever had."
 Former manager Bobby Cox remarked, "He's better than one of the best.
 He is the best."

 On defense, Walker combined uncanny awareness and competence with the aplomb of an expert actor.
 By tapping into extensive knowledge of where to play for each hitter with what the pitcher was going to throw, he recognized where to position himself accordingly.
 He understood how to read the path and angle of the ball and anticipate how it would ricochet off the wall.
 His arm strength and accuracy often made it intimidating for baserunners to seize extra bases.
 Adept at mimicking catching long fly balls and line drives that he was actually unable to apprehend, he often fooled hitters into settling for singles when they could have taken extra bases.